This data sheet provides an overview of the network security features available on Cisco® ASR 1000 Series Aggregation Services Routers.

 Security Features and Benefits of Cisco ASR 1000 Series Routers

 To enable network security features on Cisco ASR 1000 Series Routers, the following Cisco IOS Software feature sets are available:

 Feature licenses are required to use many of the security features on Cisco ASR 1000 Series Routers.
 Table 1 lists the features and corresponding feature licenses that provide entitlement.

 Table 1.
 Security Feature Licenses for Cisco ASR 1000 Series Routers

 Feature License Required

-IPsec, Easy VPN, DMVPN, Voice and Video Enabled VPN (V3PN), Virtual Tunnel Interface (VTI), secure provisioning and digital certificates, IPsec High Availability, and Cisco IOS Software Certificate Server
+IPsec, Easy VPN, DMVPN, Voice and Video Enabled VPN (V3PN), Virtual Tunnel Interface (VTI), secure provisioning and digital certificates, and IPsec High Availability

 Cisco IOS Firewall and Firewall High Availability

 Table 2 lists integrated security features and benefits of Cisco ASR 1000 Series Routers.
 Hyperlinks to additional information in this document are included for most of the features listed.